esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ## Compile Modules with Babel in Jest Tests

 If you get a `Unexpected token error` it might be because node doesn't know how to handle an `import`-statement.
-(See
+(See  `__tests__/utils.js`)

+The reason why it doesn't know how to handle it is beca

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzE0NTkxMzAsNjE3NjEwMTcsMjAwOT
+eyJoaXN0b3J5IjpbLTEzOTIwNjI1MDUsNjE3NjEwMTcsMjAwOT
 Y1MzQ4NF19
 -->